-Anne is a Senior Lecturer in Business, Environment & Corporate Responsibility, and also Director of Masters Studies, at the School of Earth and Environment, at the University of Leeds.
+Anne is Senior Lecturer in Business, Environment & Corporate Responsibility, and Pro Dean for Student Education in the Faculty of Environment at the University of Leeds.

 She is a specialist on corporate social responsibility with respect to development, particularly on ethical and fair trade and the use of private standards.